Paul Gardner (ice hockey)

 Paul Malone Gardner (born March 5, 1956) is a Canadian professional ice hockey coach and a former centre, who most recently coached at Löwen Frankfurt in Germany.

-Paul Gardner is the son of former National Hockey League (NHL) player Cal Gardner and the younger brother of Dave Gardner.
+Gardner is the son of former National Hockey League (NHL) player Cal Gardner and the younger brother of Dave Gardner.
 Paul was born in Fort Erie, Ontario while his father Cal was playing with the Boston Bruins.

 Playing career

 As a youth, Gardner played in the 1968 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from Leaside.

 Drafted in 1976 by the Kansas City Scouts of the National Hockey League, he never got an opportunity to play for them - that same year, the Scouts franchise moved to Denver and was re-named the Colorado Rockies.

 Colorado Rockies

 Gardner, who had also been drafted by the Toronto Toros of the World Hockey Association, instead turned pro with the Rockies' farm team the Rhode Island Reds.
 The bulk of his rookie pro season was spent in the National Hockey League, however, where he scored an impressive 30 goals and 59 points in sixty games.
 He finished second on the club in both goals and points and managed 30 more goals (in just 46 games) during his second year in the league.
 Despite the prolific start to his NHL career, Colorado traded him midway through his third season to the Toronto Maple Leafs, who had been rumored to be targeting Gardner prior to the March 15, 1979 NHL trade deadline.